owulveryck/blog/content/post/software1.5.md

 author = "Olivier Wulveryck"
 +++

-In my previous article, I have explained how to code a RNN from scratch in go.
+In my previous article, I described an implementation of a RNN from scratch in go.
-The goal of this work is to use the RNN as a processing unit for different information that I could grab in my day-to-day work.
+The target is to use the RNN as a processing unit.
+It can become a portable tool usable on any platform and able to grab and process data where they are.
-(for example to find a the root-cause of an incident, or as a helper decision tool for capacity management).
+(for example to find the root-cause of an incident, or as a helper decision tool for capacity management).

+_Note_ I stick to go, because I have in mind that someday this tool could act as a node of a processing network that would communicate via a tuple space.
+All the node would work in choreography.
+The set of nodes would be a kind of distributed bot that could monitor a complete IT.
+That is for another story in a couple of years...

-The purpose of this article is to describe a way to code in software 1.0 an execution machine for a software 2.0.
+Back to 2017/2018: the purpose of this article is to describe a way to code in software 1.0 an execution machine for a software 2.0.

-I will first explain the concepts, then I will describe how to implement different parts.
+I will first explain the concepts.
+Then I will explain why a LSTM (a certain kind of neural network) is a software 2.0.
+Then I will describe a way to parse and execute this software 2.0 on a machine coded in go (software 1.0).

 # Considerations about software 1.0 and software 2.0